-Housing: Provides access to shelter and housing options.
+Housing: The CoC provides access to shelter and housing options.
 For homeless persons, the CoC is committed to a Housing First approach, which is an evidence-based practice to quickly and successfully connect individuals and families experiencing homelessness to housing without preconditions and barriers to entry, such as sobriety, treatment, or service participation requirements (National Alliance to End Homelessness).